Day 1 - Puglia

 Scheduled flight to Italy from your preferred airport – transfer with our tour manager in our private executive coach to the 4* Grand Hotel la Chiusa di Chietri on the outskirts of Alberobello.

-Locorotondo is perched on a hill overlooking Valle d’Itria and a visit to the beautiful church of Santa Maria della Greco is followed by wine tasting at a local vineyard – guided tour of the UNESCO listed historical centre of Alberobello with its white washed conical shaped trulli houses for which the Puglia region is famous.
+At Locorotondo, perched on a hill overlooking the fertile Valle d’Itria, we visit the beautiful church of Santa Maria della Greco – an included wine tasting at a local winery – guided tour of Alberobello to see the white washed conical shaped trulli houses for which the Puglia region is famous

 Day 3 – Cattedrale di San Nicola Pellegrino in Trani & Castel del Monte

 The magnificent Cattedrale di San Nicola Pellegrino in Trani occupies a prominent position next to the clear waters of the Adriatic and has one of the largest crypts in the world – the World Heritage site of Castel del Monte features an unusual octagonal layout and eight equally octagonal towers, built in the 13th century as a monument for Emperor Frederick II.

 Matera’s Sassi dwellings are carved out of the rock and are believed to be the best example of cave dwelling in the Mediterranean – Altamura was founded by Frederick II and is home to a magnificent cathedral dating from the 1300’s and the Museo Archeologico housing finds from Neolithic times.

 Day 5 – Ostuni & Martina Franca

 Guided tour of delightful Ostuni, stretched over three hilltops and providing extraordinary views with its white washed houses standing out against the pink tinged brown of its principal buildings – Martina Franca’s jewel is its picturesque historic centre with a memorable maze of winding alleys, where whitewashed simplicity sits side by side with Baroque extravagance.